Karuka: Description

 The tree is dioecious (individual plants either have male flowers or female ones), with male trees uncommon compared to females.
-It reaches 10-30 m in height, with a grey trunk of 30 cm in diameter and supported by buttress roots.
+It reaches 10-30 m in height, with a grey trunk of 30 cm in diameter and supported by prop roots or flying buttress roots up to 12 m in length and 15 cm or more in diameter.
 The trunk has white mottling and is generally smooth with occasional warts or small knobs as well as rings of leaf scars.
 Inside the trunk is pithy and lacking cambium.
 The top of the tree sometimes branches, producing three or four crowns of leaves.
 Each crown will produce a single cluster of nuts, typically once every other season.
 Production is affected by the seasonality of local rainfall.

 Leaves spiral up the trunk in opposite pairs.
 The large leathery leaves are 3-4 m long and 8-12 cm wide.
 The apex of the leaf is attenuate and doubly-pleated, with prickles pointing up at the tip and along the margins and midrib.
 The leaves are dark green on top and dull cyan underneath.

 The inflorescence on male trees is a densely-branched spadix with a dozen long spikes, each containing many staminate phalanges.
 In each phalange is a column 3 mm long topped by up to 9 subsessile anthers.
 The male flowers are white, and the whole male flowering organ may be up to 2 m long.

 The pollen has a psilate exine (unornamented outer wall) 0.8 μm thick.
 The ornamentation is granular between echinae (short spines).
 The ulcerate aperture is 3 μm in diameter.
 Pollen grains measure an average of 30 × 14.5 μm in size.

 On female trees, the inflorescence is a single ellipsoid or ovoid syncarp, or fruiting head, with off-white bracts.
 Female flowers can produce fruit without pollination, and are typically the only trees cultivated.
 The tree stops making leaves when new fruit is growing.
 The syncarp has up to a thousand densely-packed single-celled carpels that later turn into drupes.

-The clavate, pentagonal drupes measure up to 12 cm long and have a sharpened base, but typically are 9×1.5 cm, and are a pale blue-green color.
+The clavate, pentagonal drupes measure up to 12 cm long and have a sharpened base, but typically are 9×1.5 cm, and are a pale blue-green colour.
 Each cluster contains about 1000 nuts.
 The endocarp is bony and thin, 5½ cm long, with rounded edges about 1½ cm wide.
 The seed-bearing locule is around 4 cm long.
 The core of the mature head (mesocarp) has an appearance like honeycomb and is spongy and pink.
 The top of the mesocarp is fibrous, from 3 cm long and up.
 Though Martelli did not have a complete syncarp, he knew the cluster of fruit must be large, estimating at least 30 cm in diameter.
 He was correct, as the fruiting cluster is typically 15 to 30 cm in diameter.
-A mature head and stalk weigh up to 16 kg, but average 6 kg.
+A mature head and stalk weigh up to 16 kg, but average 6 kg. but weights up to 27 kg have been reported.